Signs of a pelvic floor problem

 - heavy lifting (e.g. at work or the gym)

-- a chronic cough or sneeze, including those linked to asthma, smoking or hayfever
+- a chronic cough or sneeze (e.g. due to asthma, smoking or hayfever)

-- previous injury to the pelvic region (e.g. a fall, surgery or pelvic radiotherapy), and
+- previous injury to the pelvic region (e.g. a fall, surgery or pelvic radiotherapy)

 If you experience pelvic floor (or bladder or bowel control) problems it is advisable to see a continence professional to determine the cause of your symptoms and discuss the best treatment and management options to suit your needs.
 This may include an individually tailored pelvic floor muscle training program to help get you back in control.